noseka1/ansible-base/roles/openshift_cluster_postinstall/docs/okta_oidc_configuration.md

 # Configuring Okta as an Identity Provider for OpenShift
 To set up Okta as an OIDC provider for OpenShift, you may follow the article [How to Configure Okta as An Identity Provider for OpenShift](https://www.redhat.com/en/blog/how-to-configure-okta-as-an-identity-provider-for-openshift)

-The aforementioned article does not mention the Okta configuration necessary for incorporating the `groups` claim into the access token.
-If you'd like OpenShift to generate groups and group membership based on the groups claim in the Okta token, it is required to configure Okta to include the groups claim in the token.
+The aforementioned article does not mention the Okta configuration necessary for incorporating the `groups` claim into the ID token.
+If you'd like OpenShift to generate groups and group membership based on the groups claim in the Okta token, it is required to configure Okta to include the groups claim in the ID token.
 Such an Okta configuration is described in the paragraph [Add a groups claim for the org authorization server](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) found in the Okta documentation.

+Note that Okta can generate access tokens and ID tokens.
+OpenShift utilizes the ID token to authenticate the user and obtain the list of user groups.

 The following screenshots illustrate the configuration: